DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

     #tcpdump -i vEth0_0

-When the Intel® DPDK userspace application is closed, all the KNI devices are deleted from Linux*.
+When the DPDK userspace application is closed, all the KNI devices are deleted from Linux*.

 Explanation
 -----------